sabany/ApproxRepeats/README.md

 2. Modifying the extension process to perform gapless and gapped extensions

    The extension of a hit in the E-MEM program is simply stopped once a mismatch is visited between the sequences.
 However, mismatches and gaps are allowed when extending an approximate hit pair.
 As a result, ApproxrRepeats first extends a hit pair without allowing gaps, and then performs gapped extension on high-score pairs using dynamic programming.
-Also, new command line options have been added to the program for setting the value of some new parameters.
+Also, new command line options have been added to the program for setting the values of new parameters.

 #### USAGE:
 ```